 For the measurable resources of the affected environment which can be assessed in an area-specific context (i.e., turtle nesting habitat, dune vegetation, nearshore hardbottom), the extent includes the Project Area as well as adjacent areas to the north and south which may be impacted by construction of the build alternatives.
-The Project Area extends from R-129-210 to R-138+551, which includes the majority of Reach 8, all of Reach 9, and the northern portion of Reach 10 (Figure 2-2).
-Potential impacts from project construction are expected to occur updrift and downdrift of the Project Area, therefore, resources were assessed within the Study Area which extends from R-127 to R-141+586.
-This area includes the shoreline from the dune seaward out to a distance of approximately 400 meters (1,312 feet) in order to include all areas of nearshore hardbottom habitat that have been exposed between 2003 and 2014.
+The Project Area extends from R-129-210 to R-138+551, which includes the majority of Reach 8, all of Reach 9, and part of the northern extent of Reach 10 (Figure 2-2).
+Potential impacts from project construction are expected to occur north and south of the Project Area, therefore, resources were assessed from R-127 to R-141+586.
+This area includes the nearshore marine environment from the dune seaward out to a distance of approximately 400 meters in order to include all areas of nearshore hardbottom habitat that have been exposed between 2003 and 2013.